souch/SMP/README.md

 - open the padlock button to disable lock screen (it prevents locking only when the app is on top).

 ### Todo (perhaps :-)
+- the groups can be fold/unfold
+- group by folder
+- group by genre
 - fast on big music list
-- the folder hierarchy is shown
-- the groups can be fold/unfold
-- stacked filter
-  folder
-  album
-  artist
-  song title
-  track number (id tag or name)
 - guess "smart" track number (2 < 11, song file name vs id tag, ...)
 - select main music directory
 - quick jump with letter in the right (like in contact)